-Consideration: If this IOLINK router is configured with remote site callback enabled, (this router will place a return call when it receives a prompting call from a remote site), then a callback group should be set up.
-A callback group is a grouping of one (the primary ISDN call number) or two (primary and alternate) ISDN numbers that a remote site router may dial to trigger the callback from this IOLINK router.
-If a callback group is not set up, the callback would come from the first available ISDN link; if this was not be the primary or alternate number used by the remote site router, the callback would be rejected by the remote site
+Consideration: If this IOLINK SOHO is configured with remote site callback enabled, (this router will place a return call when it receives a prompting call from a remote site), then a callback group should be set up.
+A callback group is a grouping of one (the primary ISDN call number) or two (primary and alternate) ISDN numbers that a remote site router may dial to trigger the callback from this IOLINK SOHO.

-Note: this menu will only be displayed if this router has at least one ISDN BRI module installed.
+Note: this menu will only be displayed if this router has a dual link ISDN BRI module installed and the switch type is not NET3.